krnak/ztrezor/doc/suite.md

 # Suite requirements

+## Get Zcash address UI

+- [ ] Addresses are always generated with fresh index
+- [ ] By default, user gets an unified address containing a transparent address and an Orchard shielded address
+- [ ] User can get a pure transparent address.
+- [ ] User can get a pure Orchard shielded address.

-## Features
+## Send ZEC UI

-**address generation:** User can generate three types of Zcash addresses: transparent, pure orchard-shielded and unified (transparent + orchard-shielded).
-Unified address is default.

-**memos:** User can attach a memo (512 bytes message for a recipient) to every shielded output.

-**autoshieding:** User can send all his transparent funds to his shielded address by clicking a button.
+- [ ] Address field accepts unified address.
+- [ ] Suite is able to decode an unified address to get its receivers.
+- [ ] If a unified address has Orchard receiver, then output is shielded.
+- [ ] If a unified address has not Orchard receiver, but it has some transparent receiver, then output is transparent.
+- [ ] If a unified address has no compatible receiver, address is rejected with some error message.
+- [ ] If user enters Sapling address, address is rejected with message "Sapling addresses not supported.".
+- [ ] If an output shielded, then it has an additional _memo_ field.
+Memo is a message for a recipient.
+Maximum length of memo is 512 bytes of utf8 encoded text.

-## Technical requirements
+## Servers

+- [ ] SL should run Zcash full-node.
+I recommend using actively maintained pure rust [zebra](https://github.com/ZcashFoundation/zebra) full node.
-**lightwalletd:** SL must run a [lightwalletd](https://github.com/zcash/lightwalletd) full node backend.
+- [ ] SL should run a [lightwalletd](https://github.com/zcash/lightwalletd) full node backend.

+## Rust functionalities

+There will be a special Rust crate (`trezor_orchard`), which will enable a client to finish transaction authorization.

-**librustzcash:** Suite app must be able to use functionalitis from [librustzcash](https://github.com/zcash/librustzcash) library.
+- [ ] Suite must be able to use functionalities of `trezor_orchard` crate.

-**database:** Suite scans blockchain for incoming transaction and stores them in a database.
-One shielded UTXO is about 1kb.
+- [ ] Unified address decoding can be imported from `librustzcash`.

+## Storage

+- [ ] Suite must be able to store all detected incoming shielded UTXOs.
+This requires circa 1kb per zUTXO.

+## Autoshielding

+TODO

 ## Related